 ‘Star Wars’ Was Possible Thanks to This ‘Revolutionary’ Motion Control Camera, Now on Display at the Academy Museum

 ¡Hola, my friends!
 Gather around and let us take you on a stellar time travel back to when a legend, George Lucas, sparked an intergalactic revolution with “Star Wars.”
-Imagine this: 50 years ago in a humble Van Nuys warehouse, a team of visual effects titans faced the colossal mission of crafting a galaxy far, far away using nothing but their wits and a groundbreaking motion control camera system. ¡Qué emoción!
+Imagine this: 50 years ago in a humble Van Nuys warehouse, a team of titans faced the colossal mission of crafting a galaxy far, far away using nothing but their wits and a groundbreaking motion control camera system. ¡Qué emoción!

 Imagínate, the Dykstraflex was not just any camera.
-It was a wizard in the world of film, a computer-controlled marvel that could glide over a 14-foot track, making intricate camera moves—panning, tilting—seem like child’s play.
+It was a wizard in the world of film, a computer-controlled marvel that could glide over a 14-foot track, making intricate camera moves—panning, tilting—seem like child’s .
 According to visual effects historian Gene Kozicki, these moves weren’t just technical but full of arte, capturing motion blur and making pint-sized miniatures look like colossal crafts soaring through space at mind-bending speeds.

-John Dykstra, the wiz behind the name ‘Dykstraflex’ and a proud Oscar recipient alongside his team for their VFX achievements in “Star Wars,” reminisces, “The camera also moved during exposure so that we could capture motion blur, which was necessary to make these miniatures look like they were larger scale and moving at very high speed.”
+John Dykstra, behind the name ‘Dykstraflex’ and a proud Oscar recipient alongside his team for their VFX achievements in “Star Wars,” reminisces, “The camera also moved during exposure so that we could capture motion blur, which was necessary to make these miniatures look like they were larger scale and moving at very high speed.”

 But amigos, none of this was fácil.
 Take it from Edlund himself, who worried over the film’s iconic opening shot where a petite ship is chased by a mammoth Star Destroyer.
 “That shot was so important to the success of the movie.
 It was going to either grab the audience or it was going to lose the audience,” he confides.
 Thankfully, that shot not only grabbed but held the audience spellbound and became uno de los momentos más memorables of the movie.

 Fast forward to today, the Dykstraflex, after a loving restoration by the Academy’s Science and Technology Council and other committed collaborators, resides at the Academy Museum, ready to awe fans and curiosos alike till July 8.
-And this May the 4th, the celebration is set to be grande with screenings of “Return of the ” and “Rogue One: A Star Wars Story,” even featuring a visit from several beloved droids.
+And this May the 4th, the celebration is to be grande with screenings of “Return of the Jedi” and “: A Star Wars Story,” even featuring a visit from several beloved droids.

-So, mi gente, whether you’re a die-hard fan or a newcomer to the saga, the story of “Star Wars” and its revolutionary effects is a testament to the power of imagination y la magia del cine. ¡Vamos a celebrar esta maravillosa galáctica!
+So, mi gente, whether you’re a die-hard fan or a newcomer to the saga, the story of “Star Wars” and its revolutionary effects is a testament to the power of imagination y la magia del cine. ¡Vamos a celebrar esta maravillosa aventura galáctica!

 ZayZay.Com PressRoom